K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Qualitative results of RTNH and PointPillars with additional discussion in various conditions

 Figure \ref{qual1} shows the object detection results of RTNH and PointPillars for the road environments {where} multiple vehicles exist {under} weather conditions without precipitation (e.g., normal, overcast).
 As shown in Figure \ref{qual1}, RTNH produces similar or more robust detection results (robust to miss detection) compared to PointPillars.
 The comparisons summarized in Table 4 and Figure \ref{qual1} show that 4D Radar has similar or more robust detection performance to Lidar in various road environments where multiple vehicles exist.
 This indicates that 4D Radar can be sufficiently used alone as a perception sensor in autonomous driving.

+{In addition, notice that the general AP for the normal condition can be lower than the overcast condition on K-Radar because of the following two reasons.
+One reason is that 4D Radar and Lidar are not affected by lighting condition, so that the detection performance of 4D Radar and Lidar for overcast condition cannot be lower than that for normal condition.
+Another reason is that the normal condition in K-Radar has more difficult situation than the overcast condition; the normal condition contains various situations including many vehicles parked along the side of alleyways, while the overcast condition in K-Radar does not have many vehicles on clear urban roads of two lanes, as shown in Table }\ref{tab:app_seq_dist}.

-Figure \ref{qual2} shows the object detection results of RTNH and PointPillars under weather conditions with precipitation (e.g., sleep, light snow, heavy snow). {As mentioned in Section A.1, Lidar can produce reliable LPC measurements in light snow condition, but not in sleet and heavy snow conditions, since the sensor surfaces are covered by frost or snow.} This can be seen in the LPC in Figure 17, and also by comparing the PointPillars results in Table 4.
-The reason why performance of RTNH in light snow is lower than that of PointPillars is explained as follows.
-The road environment, which collects data in light snow, is an environment with many iron structures, including guide rails in the center of the road.
-The iron structure is measured with high power by the 4D Radar.
-As a result, RTNH has a number of false alarms that incorrectly recognize iron structures as vehicles (i.e., false alarm), and as shown in Table 4, RTNH shows lower performance than PointPillars.
+Figure \ref{qual2} shows the object detection results of RTNH and PointPillars under weather conditions with precipitation (e.g., sleet, light snow, heavy snow). {As mentioned in Section A.1, Lidar can produce reliable LPC measurements in rain and light snow condition, but not in sleet and heavy snow conditions, since the sensor surfaces are covered by frost or snow.} This can be seen in the LPC in Figure \ref{qual2}, and also by comparing the PointPillars results in Table 4.

 From the results of Figure \ref{qual2} and Table 4, we demonstrate that 4D Radar is a more robust sensor than Lidar in the adverse weathers.
 We note that the inputs of RTNH and PointPillars are 4DRT and LPC, respectively.
 As mentioned in 4.3, we do not claim that RTNH is a better neural network architecture compared to PointPillars.
 Instead, we demonstrate the robustness of 4D Radar in all weather conditions including adverse weathers.